MG Software.

 What is Encryption? - Explanation & Meaning

-Encryption is the process of converting readable data into an unreadable format using an algorithm and a key.
+Encryption is the process of converting readable data into an unreadable format using a mathematical algorithm and a cryptographic key.
 Only those who possess the correct decryption key can restore the original data, protecting sensitive information from unauthorized access.
+Encryption forms the technical foundation for confidentiality in digital communication, storage, and authentication, and is a fundamental building block of virtually every modern security model.

-• A messaging application implementing end-to-end encryption so messages are only readable by the sender and receiver, not even by the server provider.
+• A messaging application implementing end-to-end encryption using the Signal Protocol, so messages are only readable by the sender and receiver, not even by the server provider or platform administrators.

-• A healthcare institution encrypting patient records with AES-256 at-rest and TLS 1.3 in-transit to comply with medical data security requirements.
+• A healthcare institution encrypting patient records with AES-256 at-rest via column-level encryption and TLS 1.3 in-transit to comply with medical data security requirements, with key management through a dedicated HSM.

-• An e-commerce platform encrypting credit card data in compliance with PCI-DSS and managing keys via a hardware security module for maximum protection.
+• An e-commerce platform encrypting credit card data in compliance with PCI-DSS Level 1 and managing keys via AWS KMS with automatic annual rotation and separate environments for testing and production.

 Related terms